BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 ## Spatial Analysis

 [PostGEESE?
 Introducing The DuckDB Spatial Extension](https://duckdb.org/2023/04/28/spatial.html): In this post, the authors of [DuckDB](https://duckdb.org/) present the new PostGIS-like *spatial* extension for this popular in-process data base engine.

+[Geocomputation with Python](https://py.geocompx.org/): A very nice book on geographic data analysis with Python.

 # Coding